 For Transfer Students

 A transfer student is a person who has graduated from high school, enrolled in college courses, and obtained at least 12 credit hours of transferable coursework.
 Veterans are typically considered transfer applicants, as well.
-A freshman applicant has never enrolled in college after completing high school and is typically a senior in high school.
+A first-year applicant has never enrolled in college after completing high school and is typically a senior in high school.
 Students who have only taken dual credit or AP courses to fulfill high school graduation requirements are not considered transfer students.

 - How courses you’ve taken will fulfill the TCU core requirements.